ansible/ansible-documentation/docs/docsite/rst/dev_guide/developing_modules_documenting.rst

 If you are curious why ``imports`` are not located at the top of the file, see the :ref:`python_imports` section.

-If you see any discrepancies in some older Ansible modules, please raise a pull request to make them satisfy these guidelines.
+If you see any discrepancies in older Ansible modules, please open a pull request with modifications that satisfy these guidelines.

 Non-Python modules documentation
 ================================